videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 [ThreadLocalRandom](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ThreadLocalRandom.html) class.
 What
 was my motivation for doing something like that?
-Over the weekend I was reading the Second Volume from Knuth's TAOCP "Seminumerical Algorithms", where he devotes a whole Chapter 3 describing techniques for generating random numbers with a computer, and then explaining how to test those random number generators (of couse we are talking about pseudo random number generators or PRNGs).
+Over the weekend I was reading the Second Volume from Knuth's TAOCP "Seminumerical Algorithms", where he devotes the whole of Chapter 3 describing techniques for generating random numbers with a computer, and then explaining how to test those random number generators (of couse we are talking about pseudo random number generators or PRNGs).
 Near the end of the chapter Knuth proposes the following exercise:

 >Look at the subroutine library of each computer installation in your organization, and replace the random number generators by good